V1ltrr/V1ltrr/README.md

 - Training in ethical hacking with Kali Linux, Python & C
 - Deeply interested in cybersecurity and bug bounty
-- Founder of a cyber Discord community with XP-based ranks (link here)
 - Interested in developing a SaaS

 ---